-- Preheat the oven to 180C.
-Lightly grease a 20x20cm square baking tray.
+- First preheat the oven to 180C.
+Then lightly grease a 20x20cm square baking tray.

-- In a large bowl, cream the butter with an electric mixer until soft.
-Add the sugar and tea to the butter and beat until light and fluffy.
+- In a large bowl, cream the softened butter with an electric mixer until soft.
+Next add the sugar and tea to the butter and beat until light and fluffy.
 Add the flour and mix so it comes together into a dough.

-- Press evenly into the base of the prepared tin and push down gently with the back of a spoon.
+- Press the mixture evenly into the base of the prepared tin and push down gently with the back of a spoon.

-- Bake for 20 minutes or until lightly golden.
+- Bake the shortbread for 20 minutes or until lightly golden.
 Allow to cool completely.

 - Pour the condensed milk through a strainer over a bowl to collect the infused milk and discard the leaves.
-It’s fine that tiny bits of leaves will still be left in the condensed milk.
+Don't worry about the tiny bits of leaves that will still be left in the condensed milk.